 However, you can talk to our doctors online to seek medical advice remotely.
 The process is very simple-

 Since pain medications can cause certain side-effects, you can try some natural methods to promote wellness.
 Willow bark, turmeric, cloves, and acupuncture are some of the top natural painkillers.
 However, you also use heat and ice to get pain relief.

 Additionally, there are several physical exercises that can help you alleviate pain.
 These include walking, swimming, stretching, and yoga.
 To learn more, you can check our previous post on exercises for chronic pain management.

 For managing chronic pain, there’s a wide range of treatments available.
 Medical doctors usually prescribe antidepressants, opioid medications, anti-seizure medications, and NSAIDs for pain management.
 Different medications work differently and have different side-effects.
 For instance, opioids work by increasing the endorphins, thus relieving pain and boosting mood.
 However, it can lead to opioid addiction or tolerance risks.

 So, before you try any pain medication, make sure you do comprehensive research on how it works and is it appropriate for your condition.

-Visit a pain management center to design a perfect treatment plan.
+Visit your nearest medical clinic to design a perfect treatment plan.